23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 10. Can Grammarly help reduce word count?

-It will recommend cutting three- or four-word phrases down to just one or two words.
+The regular suggestions will help you cut three- or four-word phrases down to just one or two words.

 For example, in the screenshot below, Grammarly alerted me that the phrase takes context into consideration may be too wordy.